w-yeehong/tp/docs/UserGuide.md

 **Format:** `exit`

 **Step By Step Usage:**<br />
-1. Key in the command into the command box as shown below.
+1. Key in the command into the Command Box as shown below.
     <p align="center">
         <img src="images/ug/exitcommand.PNG" width="750" height="150">
         <br />
         <i>Figure xx. <code>exit</code> command in Command Box</i>
     </p>
-1. Press `enter` to run the command.
+1. Press Enter to run the command.
 1. Covigent exits and closes.

 _Written by: MingDe_